 Imprology improv training logo

-"Humans evolved in hierarchical societies and most of us acknowledge that status-seeking is a common, if sometimes regrettable, driver of human behaviour." - Steven Johnson, 'Wonderland'
+"Humans evolved in hierarchical societies and most of us acknowledge that status-seeking is a common, if sometimes regrettable, driver of human behaviour." - Steven Johnson, Wonderland

-All social animals form pecking orders, and humans are no exception.
+All social animals form pecking orders and we are no exception, even if we've come a long way to become adept at blurring the lines.
 Pecking orders regulate access to resources and minimise open conflicts until a significant change upsets the status quo.
+A person's rank, her status, can be obtained through both collaboration and competition and can vary according to surroundings and circumstances.

 All social animals form pecking orders and we are no exception, even if we came a long way.
 Pecking orders regulate access to resources and minimise open conflicts until a significant change upsets the status quo.
 A person's rank, her status, can be obtained through both collaboration and competition and can vary according to surroundings and circumstances.